Aboriginal and Torres Strait Islanders

 It was established in 1998 following meetings promoting Aboriginal reconciliation and Native Title, and support for social justice for Indigenous Australians.
 Activities include discussion of Aboriginal issues and events, guest speakers, film presentations, and working with other groups on relevant projects.

-New members are welcome and meetings are held on the first Wednesday of the month (except January) at 6.30pm at the Mosman Senior’s Centre, Mosman Square, Spit Junction.
+New members are welcome and meetings are held on the first Wednesday of February, April, June, August, October and December at 2pm for a 2.30pm start in the the Harnett Room, Mosman Council, Mosman Square, Spit Junction.

 Meetings commence with an Acknowledgement to Country.